quarkiverse/quarkiverse/docs/Home.md

 # What is Quarkiverse

-This Quarkiverse GitHub organization provides repository hosting (including build, CI and release publishing setup) for Quarkus extension projects contributed by the community.
+The [Quarkiverse GitHub organization](http://github.com/quarkiverse) provides repository hosting (including build, CI and release publishing setup) for Quarkus extension projects contributed by the community.

-Quarkus extensions hosted in the Quarkiverse organization will eventually by default be included into the Quarkus extensions catalog available on [code.quarkus.io](http://code.quarkus.io) and the Quarkus command line tools (such as `mvn quarkus:list-extensions`, `gradle listExtensions`).
+Quarkus extensions hosted in the Quarkiverse organization will can easily be included into the Quarkus extensions catalog available on [code.quarkus.io](http://code.quarkus.io) and the Quarkus command line tools (such as `mvn quarkus:list-extensions`, `gradle listExtensions`).
 To stay listed, the only requirement is that the extension keeps functioning, stays up-to-date and cause no harm.

-Note: the inclusion in tools are an ongoing development.
-Estimated to happen after April/May 2021.

 # Why Quarkiverse